 Facilities

 The School of Management is located in a new facility at the corner of University Parkway and Drive A. This 200,000 square foot building opened in the Fall of 2003.
 The three wings, arranged around a courtyard, provide classrooms, meeting rooms, and office space.
-State-of-the-art wireless access to the internet will be available throughout the facility.
+State-of-the-art wireless access to the internet is available throughout the facility.

 Admission Requirements to Master’s Programs